-The motivation came from classification of dense subgroups, $G$, of $\R^n$ that are free of rank $n+1$, viewed as a partially ordered abelian group, the ordering obtained by restricting the strict ordering on $\R^n$ to $G$ (that is, nonzero $g \in G$ is in the positive cone, $G^+$ iff each coordinate is a (strictly) positive real number); this defines (together with the embedding into $\R^n$, which we often suppress in notation) a critical group.
+The motivation came from classification of dense subgroups, $G$, of $\R^n$ that are free of rank $n+1$, viewed as partially ordered abelian groups, the ordering obtained by restricting the strict ordering on $\R^n$ to $G$; that is, nonzero $g \in G$ is in the positive cone, $G^+$ iff each coordinate is a (strictly) positive real number.
+This defines (together with the embedding into $\R^n$, which we often suppress in notation) a {\it critical\/} (dimension) group.
 Equivalently, we can define a critical group to be a simple dimension group that is free of rank $n+1$, and has exactly $n$ pure traces (any affine representation, $G \to \Aff S(G,u)$, for some order unit $u$ will yield the desired dense embedding in $\R^n \iso \Aff S(G,u)$; different order units yield isomorphisms among the images).

 Let $e_i$ denote the standard basis elements of $\R^n = \R^{1\times n}$.
-A standard construction of a critical group, known as a {\it basic\/} critical group is the group $G= \langle e_1, e_2, \dots, e_n; \sum \alpha_i e_i \rangle$ where $\alpha_i$ are real numbers \st that $\brcs{1, \alpha_1, \dots, \alpha_n}$ is linearly independent over the rationals (this is equivalent to density of $G $ in $\R^n$).
+A class of critical groups, known as {\it basic\/} critical groups, consists of those of the form, $G= \langle e_1, e_2, \dots, e_n; \sum \alpha_i e_i \rangle$, where $\alpha_i$ are real numbers \st that $\brcs{1, \alpha_1, \dots, \alpha_n}$ is linearly independent over the rationals (this is equivalent to density of $G $ in $\R^n$).
 Basic critical groups are a useful source of examples, as in [BeH].
 They admit a characterization among critical groups in terms of their structure as simple dimension groups, via the pure traces.